 I am the greeted with the sighs of relief from the guys that I am alive.
 Kento hugs me hard, lifting me off the ground, and happily informs me he has installed new locks on my bedroom door and window.

 Sage stares at me intently our entire trip back home.
 I try to keep my thoughts calm and neutral.
 But in reality, I am anything but calm.
 Rebecca and Olivia are gone.
-There is something evil out there right now that I haven't yet encountered yet and my former self or guardian or whatever might have really tried to kill her sisters and maybe even killed their mother too.
-And the book is gone.
-Maybe I dropped it when I fell or maybe it disappeared after its opening.
+There is something evil out there right now with a powerful armor, and my former self or guardian or whatever might have really tried to kill her sisters and maybe even killed their mother too.
+And Greena's book is gone.
+Maybe I dropped it when I fell or maybe it disappeared after I opened it.
 Whatever the reason, the book is gone.
 What else was written in its pages?
-So many terrible thoughts running through my head.
+There are so many terrible thoughts running through my head.

 "Rinfi," says Sage.
 "A nightmare is only a nightmare when you are not in control.
+Remember that.
 Good night."
 Sage then disappears.
 For a second, I think I am dreaming.
 And then the door dissolves into a pile of black goo.
-And then I don't think anymore.
-I know I am dreaming.
+And then I know I'm dreaming.

-My room transforms back to the temple where I had just previously been before returning home.
+My room transforms back to the temple where I had just previously been.
 Rebecca and Olivia emerge, looking just as startled as I am.
+We are all dressed in our pajamas.
+Could we all be dreaming that same dream?

 "Well, isn't this nice," says Rebecca.
 "We're back here, again."